-49 Classified compilation (SR) 120.73, dated 27 May 2020, entry into force 1 July 2020.
+Classified compilation (SR) 120.73, dated 27 May 2020, entry into force on 1 July 2020, last amended on 1 April 2021.

-50 See footnote 6 for links to the draft of the revised DPA.
+See footnote 7 for links to the revDPA.

-- g the duty to declare data files to the Commissioner shall be abolished for private actors.
-Data controllers and data processors must, however, keep records of their processing activities; - b personal data relating to legal entities shall no longer be protected under the DPA; - i the Commissioner shall obtain greater powers and will in particular have the competence to render binding decisions on data controllers and processors; and - j criminal sanctions for data protection misconduct will be increased significantly.
-In fact, fines of up to 250,000 Swiss francs may be levied in cases of intentional offences against certain provisions of the revised DPA.
+- e the present rules on personality profiles will be abolished.
+However, they will be replaced by new rules on profiling; - f the draft introduces the concepts of privacy by design and privacy by default.
+Hence, data protection must take place from the outset (i.e., from the conception of the processing) and the least invasive settings must be applied by default; - g the duty to declare data files to the Commissioner shall be abolished for private actors.
+Data controllers and data processors must, however, keep records of their processing activities; - b personal data relating to legal entities will no longer be protected under the DPA; - i the Commissioner shall obtain greater powers and will, in particular, have the competence to render binding decisions on data controllers and processors; and - j criminal sanctions for data protection misconduct will be increased significantly.
+In fact, fines of up to 250,000 Swiss francs may be levied in cases of intentional offences against certain provisions of the revDPA.